-4.8 CRYPTOGRAPHIC ERASE (CE)
+4.7 CRYPTOGRAPHIC ERASE (CE)

 Cryptographic Erase (CE), is a method of sanitization in which an encryption key for the encrypted data is sanitized, making recovery of the decrypted data infeasible.
-In this document it is used to ensure clean re-provisioning, as an additional protection triggered by failed authentication, or as an emergency method of sanitizing the media if proper destruction methods cannot be met (see DAR-EU-2 in Table 11).
+In this document CE is used to ensure clean re-provisioning, as an additional protection triggered by a failed authentication, or as an emergency method of sanitizing the media, in the event proper destruction methods cannot be met (see DAR-EU-2 in Table 12).

-4.9 PROVISIONING
+4.8 Provisioning

 Provisioning is the process through which EUDs are initialized before first use.
 During the provisioning process, the Security Administrator (SA) loads and configures the DAR components for the EUD.

 Provisioning is inherently an out-of-band process requiring physical access to the EUD.
 The DAR solution cannot be applied to an EUD that already has data stored on it.